 How To Grind and Store Floriani Red

 You can grind for the texture that you desire.
 Think of sand—fine, medium, or coarse.
 Feel the texture to help decide.
 You will not get a totally uniform size unless you separate the grind with a series of sieves.
 With most mills you can grind twice for more fineness or you can put the corn through a flour sifter to remove larger particles.
-(You can save the larger particles to use as a garnish or regrind them.)
+You can save the larger particles, which will have a high percentage of the nutrient dense “germ,” to use as a garnish or regrind them.

 If you use a blender, you will get a finer grind on the bottom and coarser one on the top.
 Running the blender longer will create more fine grains—so be careful not to create a powder (flour) unless that is what you want.
 Pulsing the blender and stirring with a spoon between pulses to lift the fines and allow the coarse particles to fall nearer the blades will give a more consistent grind.